dan-fritchman/Thesis/content.md

 ### Other Fancy Modern HDLs

-Many recent hardware-description projects have taken (and in many cases, helped inspire) Hdl21's big-picture approach - embedding hardware idioms as a library in a modern programming languare.
+Many recent hardware-description projects have taken (and in many cases, helped inspire) Hdl21's big-picture approach - embedding hardware idioms as a library in a modern programming language.
 Most focus on logical and/or RTL-level descriptions, unlike Hdl21's structural, custom, and analog focus.
 Like CHISEL, they are likely better choices for other (large) classes of circuits.
 These libraries include:

 - [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL)
 - [MyHDL](http://www.myhdl.org/)